um-grex/grex-docs/content/english/software/containers.md

 ## Using Singularity from SBEnv on Grex
 ---

+A brief introduction on [getting started with Singularity](https://docs.sylabs.io/guides/latest/user-guide/quick_start.html) can be useful to get started.
+You will not need to install Singularity on Grex since it is already provided as a module.

 Start with __module spider singularity__; it will list the current version.
 Due to the nature of container runtime environments, we update Singularity regularly, so the installed version is usually the latest one.
 Load the module (in the default Grex environment) by the following command:

 {{< highlight bash >}}